- Annual EEO Public File Report Deadline – Dec. 1

 Annual EEO Public File Report deadline, contents

 By Dec.
-1, 2011, all Nonexempt SEUs of radio and television stations, including Class A television stations, licensed to communities in the states and territories listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on their websites, if any station in the SEU has a website.
+1, 2009, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states and territories listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on their Web sites, if any station in the SEU has a Web site.

 The Annual EEO Public File Report summarizes the Nonexempt SEU's EEO activities during the previous 12 months, and it must include the following: